Home/Breast Procedures/Breast Reduction

 Certain over the counter products and prescription medicines can cause complications before and after surgery.
 They can reduce the ability of your blood to clot and could increase your tendency to bleed during and after surgery.
 Do not take any medication containing or related to aspirin two weeks prior to your procedure.
 This includes NSAID’S, anti-Inflammatory medications, blood thinning medications.
 Please see your doctor regarding if and when to cease the medication. *This is not an all inclusive list*.

 Also avoid Vitamin E supplements and red wine.
 Stop all herbal medications before surgery.
 The most common herbs used are Echinacea, Ephedra, Garlic, Ginseng, Ginkogo, Kava, St. John’s Wort, and Valerian.
-They may adversely effect anaesthetic drugs, prolong bleeding and impair healing after surgery.
+They may adversely affect anaesthetic drugs, prolong bleeding and impair healing after surgery.
 Please consult your physician before ceasing any medication.

-SMOKING: Smoking increases the risks of complications significantly and should be ceased 6 – 8 weeks prior to surgery.
-Any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.ADMINISTRATION: Unfortunately, paperwork is a necessary evil.
+ADMINISTRATION: Unfortunately, paperwork is a necessary evil.
 Each theatre complex has its own procedures.
 We have attempted to make it all easy by providing a simple series of steps to follow titled “THINGS TO DO FOR YOUR PROCEDURE” specific to the surgery complex you are attending.

 Specific Post-Operative Instructions

-SHOWERING AND BATHING: If your procedure is a day procedure you should have “bird baths” if you have drains and until your drains are removed at 24 – 48 hours post operatively.
-If you are staying overnight your drains will be removed before you are discharged.
+In the rare case of having drains, and until your drains are removed at 24 – 48 hours post-operatively, we suggest having “bird baths” only.
+If you are staying overnight and you have drains, your drains will be removed before you are discharged.
+Drains are rarely used in this procedure.

 SUNLIGHT: Scars take at least one year to fade completely.
 During this time, you must protect them from the sun.
 Even through a bathing suit, a good deal of sunlight can reach the skin and cause damage.
 Wear a sunscreen with a skin-protection factor (SPF) of at least 15 at all times when in the sunshine.
-Be extremely careful if areas of your breast skin have reduced sensitivity.
+Be extremely careful sunbathing if areas of your breast skin have reduced sensitivity.

 SUTURES: Most sutures used in the operation are dissolvable and don’t require removal.
 Occasionally, some sutures around the nipple will require removal.
 You will have an appointment for these to be removed.